 However, crickets, like most other insects, generally prefer areas that are damp and dark, and where they can get a steady supply of food.

-If crickets find their way into your basement or your attic, it won’t take long before they are able to settle and build a small colony.
+If crickets find their way into your basement, garage, or your attic, it won’t take long before they are able to settle and build a small colony.

 You need to be particularly careful that you get rid of the crickets in your basement quickly, because it won’t take long for the animals to establish a foothold and start multiplying.

 Unlike most insects, crickets like to make a lot of noise.
 The distant chirping sound you might hear at night is usually made by the crickets.
 It’s a courting sound made by the male crickets, and it’s quite loud.